akirby23/tasked/README.md

 1. In your repository, navigate to ``src/api/axiosDefaults.js``.
 2. Replace the current axios.defaults.baseURL with your own deployed API URL.
     1. This can be found by navigating to your Heroku dashboard, clicking on your deployed API's app name, clicking on "Open App" at the top of the page and copying the app's url.
+If you have not deployed your API yet, the steps to do so can be found [here](https://github.com/akirby23/drf-tasked?tab=readme-ov-file#deployment).

 ### Create the app
 1. Create a Heroku account on [heroku.com](https://heroku.com/)
 2. From the top right hand corner of the dashboard, click "New", then click "Create new app".